lustre-labs/lustre/pages/guide/04-server-side-rendering.md

 We've said many times now that in Lustre, your `view` is just a [pure function](https://github.com/lustre-labs/lustre/blob/main/pages/hints/pure-functions.md) of your model.
-We should produce the same HTMl every time we call `view` with the same model, no matter how many times we call it.
+We should produce the same HTML every time we call `view` with the same model, no matter how many times we call it.

 Let's use that to our advantage!
 We know our app's `init` function is responsible